Vyral/sean-zanganeh-blog/_posts/2020-04-28-the-key-to-selling-amid-the-pandemic-be-proactive.md

 {% include youtube.html %}

 <center><em>COVID-19 has flipped our world upside down, but the real estate industry is resilient.
-Here’s how we’re helping sellers maximize opportunities.</em></center>
+Here&rsquo;s how we&rsquo;re helping sellers maximize opportunities.</em></center>

 <br>We’re monitoring the MLS and seeing homes in our San Diego market go into escrow every single day—remarkably close to what we’d see under normal conditions.
 Here’s even more good news: If your home is in a low inventory area or a highly sought-after price point, we’re seeing those prices increase.